Table of Contents

 How to ask for a specific color in a sample?
 If your product requires a very specific color or if you just want to reduce the margin of error and details like issues with color calibration, a good solution is to rely on trademarked colors and samples, such as Pantone.
 You can purchase physical samples, swatches, or color books and use those as a reference when requesting samples.
 Bear in mind that not all manufacturers will have the required equipment but any factory with a professional team should be able to produce products according to their color catalog, potentially saving you time and money during the prototyping and sampling process.

-Follow the 7 steps below when importing from China to UK to obtain the greatest results when negotiating with Chinese suppliers:
+Follow the tips below when importing from China to the UK to obtain the best results when negotiating with Chinese suppliers:

 Tip 1.
 Do good research.
-You must be sure of your bill of materials and product specifications; you need to know where the factory is based in China and what it is like, you must obtain quotes from several different factories so as to have a measure of comparison; and you must understand how your product will be produced.
+You must be sure of your bill of materials and product specifications; you need to know where the factory is based in China and what it is like.
+You must obtain quotes from several different factories so as to have a basis for comparison, and you must understand how your product will be produced.

 If you don’t have this information you will be incapable of effective negotiation and you will lose your credibility with the Chinese supplier.

 Tip 2.
 Only conduct negotiations with suppliers on your shortlist.
-You are wasting time by making negotiations with suppliers that aren’t capable of meeting your requirements for quality.
+You are wasting time by negotiating with suppliers that aren’t capable of meeting your requirements for quality or compliance.

 Tip 3.
 You must understand your Chinese manufacturer.
-Will it offer you better lead times and pricing because you will be one of their first customers?
+Will it offer you better lead times and pricing because you will be one of their first international customers, or is it a well-established supplier with high MOQs, an extensive existing client base, and limited interest in smaller UK orders?

 On the other hand, is it a well-established supplier with high MOQs (minimum order requirements), an extensive existing client base, and a low level of interest in your company?

 Tip 4.
-Define a negotiation strategy according to the quality level, lead-times, and price levels you are looking for.
+Define a negotiation strategy according to the quality level, lead times, and price level you are targeting.

 For example, is the price the main concern?